 Assassin Bug Identification

-Assassin bugs are 1/2 to 2 inches long and have a curved mouth part that looks like a scimitar.
+Assassin bugs are 1/2 to 2 inches (1.3 to 5 cm.) long and have a curved mouth part that looks like a scimitar.
 They may be brown, tan, red, blackish yellow and often bi-colored.
 The curved mouth part acts as a siphon.
 After the bug catches its prey in its spiny or sticky front legs, it will stick the mouth part into the insect and suck out its liquids.
-The largest of the species, the wheel bug, has a cog-shaped dome on its back that resembles a ship’s wheel.
+The largest of the species, the wheel bug (Arilus cristatus), has a cog-shaped dome on its back that resembles a ship’s wheel.

 Learn About Assassin Bugs